VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/getting-started.md

 <img src="../../assets/images/docs/navigation-blocks.PNG" />

 You can also move to a certain commerce module using dashboard buttons.
 Just click required block.
-For example,В  click вЂњActive PromotionsвЂќ to open Marketing block and etc.
+For example,  click `Active Promotions` to open Marketing block and etc.

 ## User Access and Roles